-If you want your website to work harder for your business, here are the key areas you should focus on:
+If you want to improve your website to and make it work harder for your business, here are the key areas you should focus on:

 1. User Experience (UX)

 Branding is more than a new logo and name change.
-It’s your entire personality and value system as a c
+It’s your entire personality and value system as a company.

 Open your website in another tab and imagine you’re a customer.
 Not just any customer, your dream customer.
 When you land on the website how quickly do you get the information you need to make a decision?
 Count how many clicks it takes.
 Is it easy to find contact details if they have specific questions?
 What about the product/service information?
 Is the description convincing enough to pique their interest?